rahmad07g/rahmad07g/README.md

 - 🌱 I’m currently learning **Python , Hadoop, Golang, Docker**

-- 👨‍💻 All of my projects are available at [https://bit.ly/Notion-Ragun](https://bit.ly/Notion-Ragun)
+- 👨‍💻 All of my projects are available at this Repository or you can check my [Notion](https://bit.ly/Notion-Ragun)

 - 💬 Ask me about **Data Science**

 - 📫 How to reach me **rahmad07g@gmail.com**

-- 📄 Know about my experiences [https://bit.ly/Ragun_Resume](https://bit.ly/Ragun_Resume)
+- 📄 Know about my experiences [Resume](https://bit.ly/Ragun_Resume)

 - Here is my Medium **[Medium](https://medium.com/@rahmad07g)**